 Virginia Valian is Distinguished Professor of Psychology at Hunter College - CUNY and is a member of the doctoral faculties of Psychology, Linguistics, and Speech-Language-Hearing Sciences at the CUNY Graduate Center.
 She directs the Language Acquisition Research Center (LARC) and the Gender Equity Project (GEP) at Hunter College.

-In the psychology of language Valian conducts research on young children's acquisition of syntax and on the relation between bilingualism and executive function in adults.
-Her aim is to develop a model of acquisition that specifies what is innate, how input is used by the child, and how the child's syntactic knowledge interacts with knowledge in other linguistic and extra-linguistic domains.
+In the psychology of language Valian conducts research on young children's acquisition of syntax and on the relation between bilingualism and higher cognitive processes (so-called executive functions) in adults.
+Her aim in acquisition is to develop a model of acquisition that specifies what is innate, how input is used by the child, and how the child's syntactic knowledge interacts with knowledge in other linguistic and extra-linguistic domains.
 She uses a variety of methods, including computer-assisted corpus analysis, comprehension experiments, elicited imitation experiments, and elicited production experiments.
+With respect to bilingualism and executive functions, she argues that bilingualism cannot improve them because they are immutable and cannot be improved; they can only decline.

 For more information, see: